Feedback on my training at SAE Institute Paris

 For VST/Gratte/Voice, you might as well do it in the home studio!

 In my opinion, the dissertation should be on a subject directly related to your job as a sound engineer.
-After that, if you can make the link between sound engineering and music theory, why not, but you'll have to talk about it with the people involved, and I think they'll approve of your choice before you take the plunge in any case.
+After that, if you can make the link between sound engineering and music theory, why not, but you'll have to talk it over with the people involved, and I think they'll approve of your choice before you take the plunge in any case.

 For Influencias, the person who took on the role of artistic director was Diego, the band's guitarist and leader.
 And there weren't really any false notes...
 They did 2 or 3 takes per song all together live, and that was it!
 It was my first project with a jazz band, so it went really well ^^.